civilKaos82/the-rational-numbers-challenge/README.md

 2 ** 3                           #  2.**(3)
 4 == 4                           #  4.==(4)
 ```
 *Figure 2*.
-Using operator methods with integers.
+Syntactic sugar for `Fixnum` methods.

+When we use Ruby's operators like `+`, `-`, `>`, `==`, etc. the syntax often hides the fact that [many of them are actually methods][programming ruby operator expressions].
 And, because these operators are methods, each class can define its own operators.
 For example, the classes `Fixnum`, `String`, `Array`, and others implement their own versions these operators (see Figure 3).
 We can define these operator methods in our own custom classes, too, which is what we'll be doing in this challenge.

 ```ruby
 # Syntactic Sugar                #  Standard Ruby Syntax